astrolince/configs/README.md

 Then open and config it as you like.

-You can also add this to automatically create restore points every time before you upgrade something with pacman:
+You can also add this to automatically create restore points every time before you upgrade something with pacman (not recommended because it's slow):

 `$ sudo pacman -Sy --needed timeshift-autosnap`